sap-tutorials/Tutorials/tutorials/luigi-container/luigi-container.md

 ### Use Luigi Container

-1. In this step, you will use Luigi container in your app and configure the Luigi [viewURL](https://docs.luigi-project.io/docs/navigation-parameters-reference/?section=viewurl) property in order to render a micro frontend on the page.
+1. In this step, you will use Luigi Container in your app and configure the Luigi [viewURL](https://docs.luigi-project.io/docs/navigation-parameters-reference/?section=viewurl) property in order to render a micro frontend on the page.

 Go to the `webapp/view/Main.view.xml` file of your UI5 application.
 Replace the content with the following: